how-to-sand-grooves-in-furniture

 • Next, use a small hand sander or piece of sandpaper to Sand the grooves in the furniture

-• Start with coarse grit and work your way up to a finer grit for a smooth finish
+• Start with coarse grit and work your way up to finer grit for a smooth finish

 • Once the grooves are sanded, vacuum up any dust and apply a new finish if desired